A Private Heaven: Background

+Legacy

 In 2000, One Way Records released a remastered version of A Private Heaven with bonus tracks and B-sides.
 On 23 February 2013, Edsel Records (UK) reissued Easton's A Private Heaven and its follow-up studio album Do You (1985) on two CDs remastered with bonus tracks.
 On 24 November 2014, the album was included in a box set in the UK with all of her first five albums with EMI through Warner Music Group.
 A 2CD deluxe edition of A Private Heaven, remastered from the original master tapes for the first time with 21 bonus tracks, including 12 previously unreleased tracks, along with 12" mixes and B-sides, was released on 25 February 2022 by Cherry Pop/RT Industries.

 On 31 May 2024 RT Industries and Cherry Pop Records released a 40th Anniversary Edition of the album featuring 12" mixes and three previously unreleased tracks on a red vinyl double LP set.
 In 2025 RT Industries released "A Private Heaven" in (Ultimate Edition) format for streaming services.